drejman/learning-notes/books/Fundamentals-of-Software-Architecture/self-assessment-questions.md

 database need to reside?

 ### Chapter 8: Component-Based Thinking
-1. We define the term component as a building block of an application—something the application does.
+1. We define the term component as a building block of an application — something the application does.
 A component usually consist of a group of classes or source files.
 How are components typically manifested within an application or service?
 2. What is the difference between technical partitioning and domain partitioning?